 Principle #4.
 Spend

 Finally we come to spending.
-In some ways this is the least important thing we do with our money because it mostly has to do with us—it is not an eternal matter.
+In some ways this is the _____________ important thing we do with our money because it mostly has to do with us—it is not an eternal matter.
 Yes, God does care about us and He does want to take care of our needs, but He wants our focus to be outward instead of inward.
 When we follow His principles, He has promised to take care of our needs.
 He has also provided many Scriptural principles that guide us how to act wisely when it comes to spending.

 1. Accept God's supply with satisfaction